4.5: Interpreting Nonverbal Communication

 Chapter Summary

-There are many types of nonverbal communication including kinesics, haptics, appearance, objects, artifacts, proxemics, our environment, chronemics, paralanguage, and silence.
+There are many types of nonverbal communication including kinesics, haptics, personal appearance, objects, artifacts, proxemics, chronemics, and paralanguage.
 These types of nonverbal communication help us share meanings in our interactions.

 Since most nonverbal communication is strongly influenced by culture, it is extremely important to exercise caution when interpreting another's nonverbal behavior.
 We learned that some individuals have nonverbal communication disabilities or other conditions that affect their nonverbal behavior.